The afterglow of GW170817 from every angle: Prospects for detecting the afterglows of binary neutron star mergers: Results

 If Fig.~\ref{fig_LIGO_3panel_prob}, we show the detection probability vs. both angle and density in each band.
 There is a sharp transition between all events being detectable (within the GW horizon), and only a small fraction being detectable at close range.

+Note that most mergers with a detectable afterglow will not be classical short GRBs with bright gamma-ray emission directed at Earth.
+The structured jet we are using falls below a value of $E_{iso,\gamma}=10^{49}$~erg for observers more than $10^{\circ}$ off axis \citep{lazzati2017a}, a reasonable cutoff for a classical short GRB.
+Low-luminosity gamma-ray emission may however be detectable at significantly larger angles, as it was for GW170817.
+Nearby mergers as much as $25^{\circ}$ to $35^{\circ}$ off axis may have detectable gamma-rays \citep[see][for more detailed discussion]{howell2019, perna2022}.

-Note that most mergers with a detectable afterglow will not have bright gamma-ray emission directed at Earth.
-Taking $10^{\circ}$ off-axis as the limit to have bright gamma-rays, only $5\%$ of GW BNS mergers would be accompanied by a bright, classical short GRB, compared to up to $50\%$ with a detectable afterglow.
-Of those events within $10^{\circ}$, the vast majority would have a detectable afterglow ($95\%$ in X-rays, $78\%$ in radio, $76\%$ in optical), with the exceptions being at very low densities.
+Taking $10^{\circ}$ as a fiducial limit for bright gamma-rays (vertical line in Fig.~\ref{fig_LIGO_3panel_prob}), only $5\%$ of GW BNS mergers would be accompanied by a bright, classical short GRB, compared to up to $45\%$ with a detectable afterglow.
+Of those events within $10^{\circ}$, the vast majority would have a detectable afterglow ($92\%$ in X-rays, $78\%$ in radio, $76\%$ in optical), with the exceptions being at very low densities.
+If we instead take $16^{\circ}$ as the limit, corresponding to the average short GRB opening angle for fits with top-hat jets form \citet{fong2015}, $12\%$ of mergers would have bright gamma-ray emission, with most having detectable afterglows ($80\%$ in X-rays, $65\%$ in radio, $63\%$ in optical).